The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Further guidance can be found in VDIM1000 and in Notice VAT Notice 700/43.
 In-depth commentary is contained within De Voil Indirect Tax Service V5.364A.

 It is worth noting that there are proposals to harmonise the interest rules for VAT to ensure that they follow similar rules to Income Tax Self Assessment.
 These rules will apply to VAT accounting periods starting after April 2022.
-The proposed legislation underpinning these changes is contained within Finance Bill 2021.
+The legislation underpinning these changes is contained within Finance Act 2021.

 Default interest was introduced in Finance Act 1985 and was applied to VAT return periods starting on or after 1 April 1990.
 Default interest was introduced as a way of providing commercial restitution to the Treasury if the taxpayer has over claimed or underpaid VAT and as a result there has been a loss of revenue.
 Please see VDIM3000 for more information on commercial restitution.